iohmbmb/docfind-api/README.md

 	`https://localhost:7173/scalar`

 ## 🧪 Testing
-We use a Docker-based approach to ensure tests run in an isolated environment with consistent parameters.
+I use a Docker-based approach to ensure tests run in an isolated environment with consistent parameters.
 To run the test suite, use the provided bash script: